kruize/autotune/design/BulkAPI.md

 ## Cache bulk job details in memory or DB

 - The default value for the `cacheJobInMemory` environment variable is set to false, meaning bulk summary job details are stored in the `kruize_bulkjobs` database table.
 If set to true, the details are stored in memory instead.
-However, this data will be lost if the pod restarts and will not be available in other pod replicas.
+However, this data will be lost if the pod restarts and will not be available in other pod replicas. p.s.
+This environment variable is intended solely for development and internal testing purposes and has no relevance for Bulk API consumers.

 ## Control Data Attributes Saved in kruize_bulkjobs.experiments